ministryofjustice/prison-to-probation-update/README.md

 `localstack` is used to emulate the AWS SQS service.
 When running the integration test this will be started automatically.
 If you want the tests to use an already running version of `locastack` run the tests with the environment `AWS_PROVIDER=localstack`.
 This has the benefit of running the test quicker without the overhead of starting the `localstack` container.

-Any commands in `localstack/setup-sns.sh` will be run when `localstack` starts, so this should contain commands to create the appropriate queues.
+Any commands in `src/testIntegraton/resources/localstack/setup-sns.sh` will be run when `localstack` starts, so this should contain commands to create the appropriate queues.

+Localstack, AWS and localstack in TestContainers all use different bean config functions.
+So for each AWSSQSClient there will be 3 versions of this config.
+The TestContainers version only gets used in tests therefore it is defined in JmsLocalStackConfig as a test resource class.

 Running all services locally:
 ```bash